ftlabs/correlations-service/README.md

 * ONTOLOGY, default value is 'people', but could also be 'organisations'
 * STARTUP_RANGE_SECS, default is 0, what pre-processing to do on startup (before listening), i.e. what interval to look for articles.
 Will delay the app on startup.
 Must not take longer than 25ish seconds.
 If the pre-processing fails, the app will no start.
+* UPDATE_EVERY_SECS, default 0, to poll for the latest articles every N secs and incorporate them into the stats

 These are for local builds: